Melpally/UniClassAPI/README.md

 Visit this [link](https://uniclassplan.azurewebsites.net/swagger/index.html) for the deployed API on Azure: https://uniclassplan.azurewebsites.net/swagger/index.html
+ ## NOTE: the link is disabled to prevent incurring costs
  P.S.: The API uses an interactive documentation <mark>in</mark> **Swagger**
 ## Students
 ### Getting the student details